CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

 ## Preprocessing (Sequencing & Normalization) -> Training

-With out last changes to the database being made, we are ready to prepare the data to be fed into our mode.
+With the last changes to the database file being made, all that's left is to form normalized sequences to be passed into the model.
 By calling
 ```
 model = Model.StockLSTMModel('historical_data/sd_pre.db')
 ```